swethak1401/FEEL_ECG/README.md

 git clone https://github.com/your-username/FEEL-ECG-Implementation.git
 cd FEEL-ECG-Implementation

-Create a virtual environment and install dependencies:
+Create and activate a virtual environment:
 This isolates the project's dependencies from your system's Python installation.

-# Create a virtual environment
+# Create the environment
 python -m venv venv

 # Activate it
 # On macOS/Linux:
 source venv/bin/activate
 # On Windows:
-# venv\Scripts\activate
+venv\Scripts\activate

-# Install the required packages
+Install the required packages:

 pip install -r requirements.txt

 ⚙️ How to Run the Pipeline
 Execute the scripts in the following order to run the complete pipeline from data preparation to model generation.

 1. Preprocess the Data
-This script will download the MIT-BIH dataset into a data/ directory (which is ignored by Git) and generate ecg_segments.npy and ecg_labels.npy.
+This script downloads the MIT-BIH dataset into a data/ directory (which is ignored by Git) and generates ecg_segments.npy and ecg_labels.npy.

 python preprocess_data.py